midatlanticAI/atlandemo/VTRFM_license.md

 ## Exclusive Research & Development License

 **License Version:** 2.0
-**Effective Date:** January 7, 2025
+**Effective Date:** July 7, 2025
-**Expiration Date:** January 7, 2027
+**Expiration Date:** July 7, 2027
 **Licensor:** Johnathan Scott Viruet
-**Technology:** Viruet Core (including Atlan Memory Core, Wave Engine, and all associated algorithms)
+**Technology:** VTRFM (including Atlan Memory Core, Wave Engine, and all associated algorithms)

 ## 🔐 PATENT PROTECTION NOTICE

-**PATENT PENDING:** This technology is protected by U.S. Patent Application No. 63/839,719 filed January 7, 2025, entitled "Wave-Based Synthetic Intelligence System and Method."
+**PATENT PENDING:** This technology is protected by U.S. Patent Application No. 63/839,719 filed July 7, 2025, entitled "Wave-Based Synthetic Intelligence System and Method."

-**PRIORITY DATE:** January 7, 2025, 4:48:33 PM ET
+**PRIORITY DATE:** July 7, 2025, 4:48:33 PM ET
 **ADDITIONAL PATENTS:** Additional patent applications may be filed for specific implementations and optimizations.

 ---

 ## GRANT OF LICENSE

-This license grants permission to use, study, modify, and distribute the Viruet Core technology **EXCLUSIVELY FOR RESEARCH AND DEVELOPMENT PURPOSES** under the following strict conditions:
+This license grants permission to use, study, modify, and distribute the VTRFM technology **EXCLUSIVELY FOR RESEARCH AND DEVELOPMENT PURPOSES** under the following strict conditions:

 ## PERMITTED USES
 - ✅ Academic research and study